chaplean/gitlab-bundle/README.md

 1. IMPORTANT: replace ssh key (each project needs to have his own key)
 1. Generate key without passphrase with `ssh-keygen` in `private/ssh` (replace old ones)
-1. Add generate key in Bitbucket with name **"Docker - BundleName Bundle"**
+1. Add generated key in Gitlab with name **"bundle-name"**
-1. Add generate key in ~/.ssh/authorized_key2 on satis.chaplean.coop
+1. Add generated key in ~/.ssh/authorized_key2 on satis.chaplean.coop

 ## 4. git-flow